 - You can’t be a member of the Community Commission for Public Safety and Accountability

-- You can’t have been an employee of the Chicago Police Department, the Civilian Office of Police Accountability (COPA), or the Police Board any time since May 2020
+- You can’t have been an employee of the Chicago Police Department, the Civilian Office of Police Accountability (COPA), or the Police Board any time in the three years preceding inauguration

 - Under state law, you can’t owe money to the City of Chicago, or have been convicted of a felony, unless it was expunged